 Documents Readily Available to the Public

+Many records held by the Cowichan Valley Regional District (CVRD) are routinely (readily) avalable to the public.
+The Records Release Chart (the Chart), is a guide to common record types held by the CVRD and their availability.
 In many cases, staff may be able to answer your questions verbally, bypassing the need for a formal Freedom of Information (FOI) request.
 The department or agency to contact for verbal information regarding a record is identified in the first column of the Chart titled Usual Source of the Record.
 Some documents may be obtained from outside agencies such as: BC Assessment; the Land Title and Survey Authority of BC; the Agricultural Land Commission; Service BC; or other BC government agencies.

 Regional Districts do not perform all of the functions generally carried out by municipalities, i.e., business licencing.
-If you live or conduct business within a member municipality (City of Duncan, District of North Cowichan, Town of Ladysmith, or Town of Lake Cowichan), contact them directly to obtain access to the records listed below.
+If you live or conduct business within a member municipality (City of Duncan, District Municipality of North Cowichan, Town of Ladysmith, or Town of Lake Cowichan), contact them directly to obtain access to the records listed below.

 If you live or conduct business within an electoral area of the CVRD, you are encouraged to speak to staff in the applicable departments regarding bylaws that may regulate these activities in your area:

-- Burning Permits (Public Safety Department)
+- Burning Permits (Public Safety Division)

-- Business Licences (Planning & Development Department)
+- Business Licences (Land Use Services Department)

 - Commercial Vehicle Licences (Service BC - Duncan Location)